-We know that many of you struggle with having to wash your hair every day because the excess oil is unbearable, but getting to the root of the problem – quite literally – makes more sense than battling the beauty affliction (although some of these hairstyles for greasy hair are hella cute).
-So here are 8 things to stop doing that could be the cause of your greasy hair.
+So many of us struggle with having to wash our hair every day because it gets oily, but getting to the root of the problem – quite literally – makes more sense than battling the beauty affliction (although some of these hairstyles for greasy hair are kinda cute).
+So, here are 8 things to stop doing that could be the cause of your greasy hair.

 Yes, you wash it to cleanse the grease, but no, it doesn't help.
 Unfortunately daily shampooing can strip your scalp of its natural oils – so it produces more in a bid to replace them.
 Try cutting back on washing your hair to every other day at least, or 2/3 times a week.
 Your hair will thank you in the long run.